The future of drug delivery is now

 The world is evolving, and healthcare must change with it.
 At Covestro, we’re pushing boundaries with our drug delivery concept that delivers needed comfort, dose accuracy, patient adherence and reliability.

 We’re joining the healthcare revolution with a drug delivery concept that ensures life-saving medicine is administered on time and in precise dosages.
-At K 2019, you can witness the future of healthcare for yourself as we showcase the concept—and how our materials make it possible—in Hall 6, booth A75.

 Gone are the days where medical treatments are only administered by a medical professional in the hospital.
 As new technologies emerge, patients will be able to receive treatments and medication in the comfort of their own homes.
 This data-rich new world will provide real-time actionable insights to patients and caregivers, allowing patients the option to network with doctors, nurses, pharmacies or medical providers.
 Importantly, this will also improve compliance with the prescribed medication regimen and enable early intervention before a condition worsens.
 Simply put, the device not only delivers medication, but also is a personal health monitor, as well.